 Before we delve into the ins and outs of art auctions, let’s discuss the basics.
 An auction house is a place where property and objects are sold to the highest bidder.
 There are auction houses for a range of industries, from real estate to art.

 At art auctions, you can purchase a variety of different artworks.
 Some art actions involve only luxury art and masterworks, whereas others may include art from emerging artists and contemporary art.

 An art auction is essentially a public event, where people from all backgrounds come together to bid on pieces of art.
 That being said, some auctions are exclusive and only a select few can participate.

 The three major auction houses are Christie’s, Phillips, and Sotheby’s.
 At these auction houses, you can purchase fine art and masterworks from the likes of Leonardo da Vinci, Picasso, and many more.

 Once you have arrived at the auction house, you will be given a brief preview of the products on sale at the auction.

 The auctioneer will also explain the conditions of each piece.
 Read on to find out what to expect from an art auction, from registration to bidding.

 Register With The Auctioneer

-Once you have previewed the art on auction, you need to register to bid with the auctioneer.
+Once you have previewed the art for auction, you need to register to bid with the auctioneer.
 You’ll need to provide personal information such as your address, phone number, and proof of identity.
-Some auctions will require photographic ID such as your passport or driver’s licence.
+Some auctions will require a photographic ID, such as your passport or driver’s license.